 In the past, 10-goalers such as Argentine players Gonzalito Pieres and Matias Magrini, along with Ralph Lauren polo model Nacho Figueras, and John Walsh of "America's Most Wanted" fame, have all played in the renowned sporting event.

 And you never know who’s hiding under that large hat or behind the big sunglasses in the cosmopolitan crowd.
-In the past, Beyoncé, Owen Wilson, Vince Vaughn and Russell Simmons have shown up for the competitions.
+In the past, Beyoncé, Owen Wilson and Vince Vaughn have shown up for the competitions.

 The first Miami Beach Polo World Cup tournament took place in 2005, one year after beach polo was introduced in Dubai.